Craugust/Hello-World/README.md

 # Hello World
-Hello World in another programming language.
+Write a 'Hello, World!' program in a different programming language or display it using a terminal command.

 ## Programming Language
 ### [Python](https://en.wikipedia.org/wiki/Python_(programming_language))